mastodon/documentation/content/en/client/intro.md

 ## An introduction to REST {#rest}

 Mastodon provides access to its data over a REST API.
 REST stands for REpresentational State Transfer, but for our purposes, just think of it as sending and receiving information about various resources based on the request.
-The Mastodon REST API uses HTTP for its requests, and JSON for its payloads.
+The Mastodon REST API uses HTTP for its requests and JSON for its payloads.

 ## Understanding HTTP requests and responses {#http}